-Airbus H145 Level D FFS Successfully Achieves FSTD Qualification at Norwegian Competence Centre Helicopters AS in Stavanger, Norway
+Airbus H145 Level D FFS Successfully Achieves FSTD Qualification at Norwegian Competence Centre Helicopter AS in Stavanger, Norway

 Stavanger, Norway and Berg/Munich, Germany, August 15, 2019